 Objective: Encourage participants to create payloads that accomplish a relevant function and provide useful learning opportunities.

-To Enter the SDL Payload Challenge: Submit an SDL Payload Challenge Entry Form (available for download on the SA Cup Documents & Forms page) to SDL no later than two weeks prior to the start of the event.
-SDL Payload Challenge Forms are available for download from the IREC website; email to: payloadchallenge@sdl.usu.edu
+To Enter the SDL Payload Challenge: Submit an SDL Payload Challenge Entry Form no later than two weeks prior to the start of the event.
+SDL Payload Challenge Forms are available for download from the IREC Documents & Forms page on the ESRA website; email to: [email protected]

 Awards: